gernst/korn/README.md

 The translation is parameterized by the different classes in `korn/src/Horn.scala`, differing e.g. in the use of invariants vs summaries, and consequentially possibly using relational predicates to summarise join-points.
+See object `Config` on how these are assembled into a stategy.

 The implementation currently suffers from a few limitations:.
-Arrays are treated as value types without bounds, and there is no model of the heap currently, which is unsound but sufficient as a work-around in some cases
+Arrays are treated as value types without bounds, and there is no model of the heap currently, which is unsound but sufficient as a work-around in some cases.

 Other unsupported features of C (not exhaustive):